bursonic/driveMalta/Cars/Rules of the road.md

 ###4402 - CARS10.7

 You are driving along a street with parked vehicles on the left-hand side.
-For which THREEreasons should you keep your speed down?
+For which three reasons should you keep your speed down?

 1. **Children may run out from between the vehicles**
 2. **Drivers' doors may open**